shenwei356/LexicMap/docs/content/faqs/_index.md

 ## Does LexicMap support short reads?

-LexicMap is mainly designed for sequence alignment with a small number of queries (gene/plasmid/virus/phage sequences) longer than 200 bp by default.
+LexicMap is mainly designed for sequence alignment with a small number of queries (gene/plasmid/virus/phage sequences) longer than 100 bp by default.
-However, short queries can also be aligned.

-If you just want to search long (>1kb) queries for highly similar (>95%) targets, you can build an index with a bigger `-D/--seed-max-desert` (default 50) and `-d/--seed-in-desert-dist` (default 50), e.g.,
+If you just want to search long (>1kb) queries for highly similar (>95%) targets, you can build an index with a bigger `-D/--seed-max-desert` (default 100) and `-d/--seed-in-desert-dist` (default 50), e.g.,

     --seed-max-desert 300 --seed-in-desert-dist 150